S&P 500 4,273.53

 • Growth stock mutual funds can be great investment vehicles, but investors must be aware of the benefits and drawbacks of these securities.

-• 5 stocks we like better than Airbnb
+• 5 stocks we like better than Airbnb.

 You've probably heard of growth stocks before, but what is a growth stock mutual fund?
 When buying individual stocks, there's always the risk that a bad earnings report could significantly hurt the share price.

-However, you can mitigate that risk when holding a stock basket.
-Growth stock mutual funds allow investors to hold a basket for these companies through a single security.
-But these funds have certain expenses and taxable events that investors must consider before buying shares.
+But that risk is mitigated when a basket of stocks is held, and growth stock mutual funds allow investors to hold a basket for these companies through a single security.
+However, these funds have certain expenses and taxable events that investors must know before buying shares.
+This article will discuss what is a growth mutual fund, which types of companies they hold and who they're best suited for.

 Overview of how to invest in growth stock mutual funds

-Types of Growth Stocks in a Mutual Fund
+Types of growth stocks in a mutual fund

-While you can find growth stocks in industries across the sector spectrum, growth mutual funds usually have high concentrations in the tech sector.
-As a result, companies like Apple Inc. NASDAQ: AAPLMicrosoft Corp.
+As a result, companies like Apple Inc. NASDAQ: AAPL, Microsoft Corp.
 NASDAQ: MSFT and NVIDIA Corp.
 NASDAQ: NVDA populate the top holdings of many leading growth stock mutual funds.
 But today, let's look at a smaller company with a more traditional growth focus: Airbnb Inc. NASDAQ: ABNB.

 Airbnb has plenty of coverage from analysts, and sentiment has improved over the last few months.
 Analysts' ratings currently show more "buy" ratings than "hold" ratings for the second consecutive month.
-The average price target is $136, representing an upside of more than 29% as of this writing.

 Like most newer growth stocks, Airbnb's earnings have been all over the place.
 After a disastrous quarter at the end of 2020, Airbnb began producing better earnings and had a positive EPS by Q3 of 2021.
 The company has beaten analyst estimates in nine of the last 10 quarters.